 Love and happiness were not the only feelings expressed by these floral epistles.
 Infidelity, jealousy, disdain and rejection were also expressed by a suitably chosen bloom.
 Whilst a simple flower may have been sent to a young lady to propose marriage, another seemingly innocuous blossom may have been sent in response, telling the gentleman caller to ‘get lost’.
 The color of the flower was extremely significant; to cite a few examples, red usually meant love, yellow indicated friendship, lavender suggested enchantment, and orange fascination.

-As far as dream interpretation goes, the list of meanings is seemingly endless, as nearly every flower has been attributed with a specific meaning at some point in time.
+As far as Symbol in Dream goes, the list of meanings is seemingly endless, as nearly every flower has been attributed with a specific meaning at some point in time.
 In Victorian times, the range of available flowers was limited, and so certain flowers had specific meanings; today, with so many flower choices, there are no rules-it’s the sentiment and personal association that gives the flower meaning to you in a dream.
 For those interested in the historic or generally accepted meanings of flowers, the list below has been compiled from a variety of different sources, including the American Society of Florists.

 Historic and generally accepted meanings of flowers